 This valve rotates between the open and closed positions and defends both seals from the flow path.

 The ball valve is Rotary Turn Quarter Valve.
 It is in the shape of a ball.
-This is a quick-acting type This means we can turn off it in 0 or 90 degrees.
+This is a quick-acting type Which means we can turn off it in 0 or 90 degrees.

-The ball spigot is lighter and smaller in the size and rating compare to the gate valve.
+The ball spigot is lighter and smaller in size and rating compared to the gate valve.